dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

+---
+title: "A Speculative History of 5,000 B.C."
+categories: blog
+tags: "linux security"
+headline:
+author:
+  name: "David Conner"
+excerpt:
+---

+So, I'm going to write this article a little earlier than I should because it touches on so many ideas I find fascinating, especially linguistics and early civilization.
+It's important to understand that what I'm postulating here is far from fact and is at best an amalgamation of many good ideas, a few of which might actually be valid.
+That's why I'm going to preface this as speculative history or just fiction really.
+But it still has all the elements of a great story.

+I believe that among other great ideas, I might have found a clue to the origins of the proto-indo-european language: proto-anthropologists.
+I need to explain some things at a high level, then dive into some details.
+I won't neglect the occasional collapsed civilization and catastrophic disasters, nor the archetypes accumulated in humanity's collective unconsciousness.

+![deckard cain photo]

+### Sumeria and Harrapa

+The two earliest major civilizations in our world were the Sumerians of the Mesopotamian and the Harrapans of the Indus Valley, which were only recently discovered in the 20th century.
+The Sumerian and Harrapan civilizations breifly coexisted, around 3,000 BC.

+break pre-history up into several periods:

+- 12,000 BC
+- 8,000 BC
+  - settlements in turkey (cayal hatuk)
+- 6,000 BC
+  - settlements in mesopotamia
+- 5,000 BC

+###

+preface the article by defining how this is 'speculative history'
+- state that it couldn't be true for the same reason that batman couldn't hang out with the xmen

+topics to mention:
+- sicilian monolith
+- bathymetry maps
+  - how much of this should i cover?
+- evolution of langauge through proto-anthropologists
+- the indended purpose behind development of mythology
+  - epic of gilgamesh (city vs country, city wins?)
+- harrapans didn't seem to have war or much conflict at all

+topics to research:
+- extent & time period of sumerian civilization
+  - established written law code around 1,800BC w/ hammurabi
+- order of events in the bible
+- epic of gilgamesh (plot, themes, timeline and inspiration from the early world)
+- relationship b/w sumeria and harrapans
+  - trading with sumerians as early as 3,500BC (from crash course video)

+harrapan technology:
+- some homes were connected to a centralized drainage system that used gravity to carry waste
+- in mahenjo-daro, the largest building was a bathhouse
+- they traded cotton cloth

 - personal beliefs on the transmission of culture throughout the world around 3,000 B.C.
   - that mostly lack evidence by the way
   - harappan civilization was created in the ancient world after the 'center' of the ancient world was identified